 Examines biblical, theological and philosophical ideas related to the practice of justice.
-Particular attention to the intersection of justice and love in Christian endeavors to address real-life issues.
-Liberal Arts.
-Prerequisite: THEL 209
+Particular attention to the intersection of justice and love in Christian

 THEL 232 Poverty, Wealth and the Christian Gospel

 Addresses issues of poverty and wealth through examination of biblical and theological texts with an eye toward faithful Christian responses.
 Prerequisite: THEL 209